 After an injury on the job, you may be wondering whether you can see your own doctor for treatment while having the costs covered by workers’ comp.
 This is understandable.
-Many people feel comfortable with and trust their normal doctor but may be less willing to see another physician chosen by their employer.
+Many people feel comfortable with and trust their normal doctor, and may be less willing to see another physician chosen by their employer.
 However, South Carolina law places restrictions on injured and ill workers’ ability to choose their medical provider under workers’ compensation.

-Injured workers are entitled to seek out emergency treatment for a work-related injury or illness from any provider and have that treatment covered by workers’ compensation benefits.
+Under South Carolina’s workers’ compensation law, your employer or its workers’ compensation insurer has the right to select the medical provider where you receive treatment.
+Workers’ compensation benefits will cover bills from that provider.
+Your employer is not required to cover any other medical treatment.
+That’s true even if you go to see your primary care physician for an initial exam of a possible work injury.
+However, injured workers are entitled to seek out emergency treatment for a work-related injury or illness from any provider and have that treatment covered by workers’ compensation benefits.
 If you go to the emergency room following a workplace accident, you need to tell the ER staff that you were injured at work.
 Having your medical record reflect that you were seeking treatment for a work-related injury will help you pursue workers’ compensation coverage for that ER visit.

-Treatment Guidelines and Restrictions
+Treatment Guidelines and Restrictions While on Workers’ Comp

 For ongoing treatment for a work injury or occupational illness, your employer or its workers’ compensation insurer can require you to see a provider they choose or require you to select a provider from a list of approved providers.
 Only those providers approved by your employer or its insurer can render treatment that will be covered by workers’ compensation benefits.